Revealed: Different Types of Electric Cars

 With a recent report predicting two thirds of Australians will own an electric car in the next 10 years, now is the time to start educating yourself about possibilities.
 What do you know about the different types of electric vehicles available today?

-As this blog article explains, your individual driving habits and transport needs are going to be the biggest factors in helping you decide which electric car is best for you.
+Choosing the right car depends on your individual driving habits and transport needs.
+These are going to be the biggest factors in helping you decide which electric car is best for you.

 But first, let’s look at the four different types of electric vehicles available on today’s market: